 Board Approval Process

-Limited Subletting (ability to rent out a co-op)
+Limited Subletting (ability to rent)

 Smaller Buyer Pool